Slain: Back From Hell

 “A fun and difficult metroidvania-like game with really nice pixel art, and a delightfully cheesy story.”

-“The game lacks any meaningful storyline, your motivations are hazy at best, and the actual gameplay loop is uninspiring and frustrating.”
+“The game lacks any meaningful storyline, your motivations are hazy at best, and the actual gameplay loop is uninspiring and frustrating (in the not good way) and the controls are repetitive and dull.”

-“Not only are the plot and dialogue completely uninspired and unnecessary, they're also atrociously edited and inconsistent in their language.”
+“Not only are the plot and dialogue completely uninspired and unnecessary, they're also atrociously edited and inconsistent in their language—sometimes we get Middle English-style words, sometimes we get modern English words, and by the folly of Darkthrone, sometimes we even get futuristic English in the form of abbreviations!”

 - 58 % positive mentions

-The game's atmosphere is widely praised for its dark, gothic aesthetic, enhanced by stunning pixel art and a heavy metal soundtrack that immerses players in a brutal, fantasy world.
-Reviewers highlight the unique flavor of each level and the overall cohesion of visuals and music, creating an engaging experience reminiscent of classic titles like Diablo and Symphony of the Night.
-However, some players feel that the music can be repetitive, detracting from the otherwise captivating atmosphere.
+The game's atmosphere is widely praised for its dark, gothic aesthetic, enhanced by stunning pixel art and a heavy metal soundtrack that resonates with fans of dark fantasy.
+Reviewers highlight the unique flavor of each level, the immersive sound design, and the overall visual appeal, creating a compelling environment reminiscent of classic titles like Diablo and Symphony of the Night.
+However, some critiques mention that the music can feel repetitive, detracting from the otherwise rich atmosphere.

 “The pixel art is beautiful, and if you like heavy metal/dark fantasy vibes, you'll definitely love the atmosphere of this game.”